Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** By that means or because of that.
 **Sentence:** He worked hard, thereby earning a promotion.
 **Conversation:**
-A – Why did she get the job?
+A – Why did she get the job
 B – She worked hard, thereby proving her skills.

 ### Word: Valley